Vietnam.vn - Nền tảng quảng bá Việt Nam

 RFEF President Luis Rubiales

 However, Mr. Luis Rubiales's outburst has sparked even more criticism.
-Many officials in Spain said that Mr. Luis Rubiales' actions were unacceptable and demanded that he apologize and consider resigning.
+Many officials in Spain said that Mr. Luis Rubiales's actions were unacceptable and demanded that he apologize and consider resigning.

 The incident caused a lot of impact on the celebration of the 2023 World Cup championship of the Spanish women's team, held on August 21 after the whole team returned home.

-RFEF President Luis Rubiales had to give in on the same day, apologizing in a clip posted on the Spanish football authority's social media account.
+RFEF President Luis Rubiales had to give in on the same day, saying sorry in a clip posted on the Spanish football body's social media account.
 "There is one thing I regret very much.
 That is what happened between me and a player, a player with whom I have a great relationship.
 I have done the same with other players.
-I have to admit that I made a mistake because, in a moment of extreme excitement, there was no bad intention on either side, as what happened.
+I must admit that I made a mistake because, in a moment of extreme excitement, there was no bad intention on either side, as what happened.
 However, it caused a lot of unnecessary trouble," said Mr. Luis Rubiales.

 Hôn nữ cầu thủ, Chủ tịch Liên đoàn Bóng đá Tây Ban Nha có thể từ chức - Ảnh 2.